nextml/NEXT/README.md

 NEXT is a system that makes it *easy* to develop, evaluate, and apply active learning.

+This readme contains the necessary steps to launch the NEXT system on EC2, and to replicate and launch the experiments from the NEXT paper.
+For new users, we recommend starting with the launch tutorial on our GitHub wiki [here](https://github.com/kgjamieson/NEXT/wiki/NEXT-EC2-Launch-Tutorial).

 ## Getting the code

 You can download the latest version of NEXT from github with the following clone command: